matadamczyk/iOS-Calculator/README.md

 ## License

-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.
+This project is open-sourced under the MIT License - see the [LICENSE](LICENSE) file for details.